CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     00:02:00:00:00:06 dev vni100 dst 10.0.0.2 self offload
     ...

-The following example output for the `ip neigh show` command shows:
+A sample output of `ip neigh show` is shown below.
+Some interesting information from this output includes:

   - 172.16.120.11 is a locally-attached host on VLAN 100.
 It is shown twice because of the configuration of the anycast IP/MAC on the switch.

   - 172.16.120.42 is a remote host on VLAN 100 and 172.16.130.23 is a
     remote host on VLAN 200.
-You can examine the MAC address for these hosts with the `bridge fdb show` command to determine the VTEPs behind which these hosts are located.
+The MAC address of these hosts can be examined using the `bridge fdb show` command described earlier to determine the VTEPs behind which these hosts are located.

 <!-- end list -->